-LakePulse Web Atlas
+LakePulse Web Atlas and Water Portal

 By using satellite imagery and spatial modelling techniques, we will extend measurements from 100s of sampled lakes to many 1000s of lakes to provide interactive, web-based maps of lake health nationwide.
 These methods will allow us to go well beyond the capabilities of any current monitoring program.